codewar65/VTX_ClientServer/README.md

 The vtxpage div element will house the client once the vtxclient.js has booted up.

-The CSS file can be customized a little too to help make the client fit your style.
-Refer to vtxclient.css for info.

 Place the two javascript files on your webserver so the HTML can get at them.

 ### vtxdata.js